-Something you wish you hadn’t done, or done differently or something a bit silly that just made your holiday not quite as perfect as you were expecting it to be?
+Something you wish you hadn’t done, or done differently or something a bit silly that just made your family vacation not quite as perfect as you were expecting it to be?

-I surely have learned from the mistakes I made when travelling with kids and they are actually one of the main reasons why I write this blog: what is expertise if not experience of what worked and what didn’t?
+We have learned from the mistakes we made when traveling with kids and they are actually one of the main reasons why I write this blog and the source of all my family travel tips.

-I am taking this as an end of the year exercise: I am sure I will make many more mistakes travelling, but hopefully not the same ones: if any, I’ll try make them creative!
+I am taking this as an end-of-the-year exercise: I am sure I will make many more mistakes traveling, but hopefully not the same ones: if any, I’ll try make them creative!